CTzatzakis/Chromium-49-Windows-XP/README.md

 2. Get depot_tools from the repo and extract to ```c:\code\depot_tools```.
 Do not use drag-n-drop or copy-n-paste extract from Explorer, this will not extract the hidden ".git" folder which is necessary for depot_tools to auto-update itself.
 You can use "Extract all..." from the context menu though.
 7-zip is also a good tool for this.

-3. Run "update_depot_tools.bat" to install Python and Git. * We don’t need that for our pcs because we already have them.
+3. Run "update_depot_tools.bat" to install Python and Git. - If not already installed.
     ```
    cd c:\code\depot_tools
    update_depot_tools.bat